deaththed0g/ACZGCT/README.md

 #### Notes:

- - The table should work with both 1.x and 2.x versions of the emulator.
+ - While compatible with 1.x and 0.x versions of the emulator, I **don't** guaranteed any of the scripts in the table will work.

  - Games currently supported: